pvilla/3DCycleGaN/README.md

 mfile =
 evaluate(datafile = dfile, modelfile = mfile, SR = 2, ev_name = '2x_1ms')
 ```

 Make sure to change the location of `mfile` to suit your previously trained network.
+The trained networks are stored in `.../3DCycleGaN/results/*run_name*/save/`

 The resulting enhancement is stored in `.../3DCycleGaN/eval/`.